habi/acinar-analysis-manuscript/manuscript.md

 ### Acinus volumes

-The mean acinar volume significantly increases during lung development from postnatal days 10 to 60 with all p-values better than 4.5e-6.
+The mean acinar volume significantly increases during lung development from postnatal days 10 to 60 with all p-values smaller than 4.5e-6.
 No significant difference was observed between postnatal days 4 and 10 (1.2× increase, p=0.08).
 A large part of the acinus volume increase happens after day 21 (compare figure @fig:03), which is consistent with previous literature [@doi:10.1152/japplphysiol.01355.2013; @doi:10.1002/ar.1091780405].